ritterim/rimdev-blog/_posts/2023-02-27-generating-your-own-fonts-with-fantasicon.md

 image_credit: Brett Jordan
 ---

-Anyone who's heard me mention [Platform UI](https://platformui.com/) probably knows we make our own font icons, and bake them right into Platform UI, to keep it a one-stop resource.
-There are some wonderful font packages out there, but you don't always want to load thousands of icons to get the particular mix you're going for.
+Anyone who's heard me mention [Platform UI](https://platformui.com/)  knows we make our font icons and bake them right into Platform UI to keep it a one-stop resource.
+There are some great font packages out there!
+Do you want to load thousands of icons to get what you're looking for?

-For anyone interested, here what I found along the way...
+For anyone interested, here is what I found along the way...

 ## The SVGs

-I'm not going to go in-depth on generating the SVGs.
-Here's our basic setup:
+I'm not going to go in-depth on generating the SVGs -- this is our basic setup:

 | source | default |
 |---|---|